Learn all about Kintsugi

 Usually, the only gold powder is used in Kintsugi as a finishing touch after the damaged part has been repaired with urushi.
 The Kintsugi Labo JAPAN uses pure gold powder (24K) as the basic material, but sometimes silver or platinum powder is used to make the joined part more dynamic or to match the atmosphere of the original vessel.

 By adding organic pigments to Urushi, a variety of colors can be expressed.
 Some of the works in The Kintsugi Labo JAPAN are finished without the use of metal powder as "Iro-tsugi" of Urushi.
-These are all traditional natural materials and can be used safely as tableware.
+These are all traditional natural materials and can be safely used as tableware.

 Fine brushes and Wooden spatula

 In Japan, the more even the repair area and the finer the lines drawn with urushi, the more beautiful the kintsugi.
 This requires a wooden spatula with a fine brush.
-Mr. Suginaka makes his own wooden spatulas for applying urushi according to the shape of the damaged part of the vessel.
+Mr. Suginaka makes his own wooden spatulas for applying Urushi, according to the shape of the damaged part of the vessel.
 The fine brush is used to repeatedly apply urushi to the repaired area.
-The finish depends on how evenly and finely the lines are drawn, so it is necessary to carefully apply urushi while adjusting the amount of urushi depending on the climate of that day at each step.
+The finish depends on how evenly and finely the lines are drawn, so it is necessary to apply Urushi carefully, adjusting the amount of Urushi at each step according to the climate of the day.

 How to make Kintsugi

-This video will show you how to repair the japanese broken pottery by the authentic and conventional Kintsugi technique using only natural materials.
+This video will show you how to repair broken Japanese pottery using the authentic and traditional Kintsugi technique using only natural materials.

 What makes us unique?